 What kinds of books and services does Loyola Press offer?

-We focus our publishing efforts in two areas: we provide resources for readers interested in Ignatian spirituality, and we support parish ministry leaders in their roles of fostering and passing on a living faith.
+We focus our publishing efforts in two areas: we provide resources for readers of all ages interested in Ignatian spirituality and prayer, and we support parish ministry leaders and catechists especially in their roles of fostering and passing on a living faith.

 What kinds of authors write for Loyola Press?